mancusolab/MA-FOCUS-data-code/README.md

 #### Manuscript

-The R codes that generate result section 3 and 4locates in `/real-data/sec3.R` and `/real-data/sec4.R`.
+The R codes that generate result section 3 and 4 locates in `/real-data/sec3.R` and `/real-data/sec4.R`.
 All the required data locates in `/real-data/data/`.

 The order of the statistics may not match that in manuscript, but all the numbers should be covered by this script.
 Sometimes, the P-value is divided by two because we want to test one tail while the R regression results give us two tailed P-value.